h0mbre/h0mbre.github.io/_posts/2019-05-07-SLAE_TCP_Rev_Shell.md

     mov al, 0x16a
 ```

 Now we need to consult `man 2 connect` to figure out the structure of the arguments this syscall requires.
-The result is `int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);`
+The result is `int connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);`

 These arguments can be summarized at a high-level as follows:
 + `int sockfd` -- this is a reference to the socket we just created, this is why we moved EAX into EDI